 If the seatpost area is not available, rear lights can be attached to the seat-stays, the rider’s helmet, the rear bag, or a rear rack.
 It can be difficult to control the position and angle of a light when mounted to a flexible or movable surface like a bag or helmet, so I would only use those positions to mount secondary lights, never my primary rear light.
 Using a rear rack with a rack-top bag or side pannier bags can yield a safety advantage because many rear lights have mounts available that attach to the standard mounting holes that are on the back of many racks, which places the light in an ideal position for visibility.

 Finding a good mounting position for front lights can also be a problem when using aerobars, accessories and bags.
 Front lights that are used to illuminate the road ahead that have a focused beam are normally designed to be mounted at between 70 and 100 cm above the ground.
 Mounting them much lower, on the fork legs, can cause the beam pattern and the degree of illumination in each part of the beam to be less than ideal.

-As mentioned above, there is a page in the Bike Accessories section about Headlights that describes various dynamo-powered and battery-powered options that satisfy Function 1 very well.
+As mentioned above, there is a Headlights page in the Bike Accessories section that describes various dynamo-powered and battery-powered options that satisfy Function 1 very well.
 Here I give some specific recommendations for taillights that serve Functions 2 and 3 well:

 Most front dynamo headlights can be used with any brand and model of taillight.
 The exceptions are that Supernova headlights can only be used with the E3 taillight and the Exposure Revo headlight can only be used with the Red Eye taillight.